Articles on: First Onboarding

 office365-mutifactor-authentication-status

-If it's "Enforced" you should create an app password, we have another article about it, please follow the steps here
+If your status is "Enforced" like the picture above, you need to create an app password.
+We have another article about it, please follow the steps here

 Otherwise, you're all set to connect your office365 to Mailwarm !